jashwantsahani/NETFLIX_CLONE-Using-TMDB-API/README.md

 # NETFLIX_CLONE-Using-TMDB-API
-Build NETFLIX APP using REACT with TMDB API .
-It is NETFLIX-CLONE with TRAILER pop ups.
-Deployed on firebase
+# Build NETFLIX APP using REACT with TMDB API.
+It is NETFLIX-CLONE with TRAILER pop ups Deployed on firebase
 # https://netflix-clone-70dd6.web.app/

 # https://netflix-clone-70dd6.firebaseapp.com/